jodal/comics/docs/installation.rst

 Finally, to be able to browse the comic releases we have aggregated, start the Django development web server by running::

-    python manage.py runserver --settings=comics.settings.dev
+    python manage.py runserver

 If you now point your web browser at http://localhost:8000/ you will be able to browse all available comics.
-If you provided a username and password at the ``syncdb`` step, you can log in at http://localhost:8000/admin/ to do simple administration tasks, like removing comics or releases.
+If you created a superuser above, you can log in at http://localhost:8000/admin/ to do simple administration tasks, like removing comics or releases.

 More options